VerifiedarXiv:2312.0075224 min

 Selection: let the input steer

-Bt=sB(xt),Ct=sC(xt),Δt=τΔ(param+sΔ(xt))\mathbf{B}_t = s_B(x_t),\quad \mathbf{C}_t = s_C(x_t),\quad \Delta_t = \tau_\Delta\big(\text{param} + s_\Delta(x_t)\big)(5)
+Bt=sB(xt),Ct=sC(xt),Δt=τΔ(param+sΔ(xt))\mathbf{B}_t = s_B(x_t),\quad \mathbf{C}_t = s_C(x_t),\quad \Delta_t = \tau_\Delta\big(\text{param} + s_\Delta(x_t)\big)

 where sB,sCs_B, s_C are linear maps into RN\mathbb{R}^N, sΔs_\Delta is a linear map whose output is broadcast across the DD channels, and τΔ=softplus\tau_\Delta = \text{softplus} keeps the step positive.
 The authors call this selective model S6.
 (One matrix stays fixed: A\mathbf{A} is still input-independent.
-It does not need to be selective, because Δt\Delta_t already multiplies it inside Aˉ=exp(ΔtA)\bar{\mathbf{A}} = \exp(\Delta_t \mathbf{A}), so steering Δ\Delta already steers the effective decay.
+It does not need to be selective, because it never acts alone: it only ever reaches the recurrence through the product ΔtA\Delta_t\mathbf{A} inside Aˉ=exp(ΔtA)\bar{\mathbf{A}} = \exp(\Delta_t \mathbf{A}), so once Δ\Delta is input-dependent the effective decay already changes token by token, and making A\mathbf{A} selective too would buy little at extra cost.
 The paper finds Δ\Delta is the main source of the improvement.)

-Now look back at the discretization.
+The discretization changes once Δ\Delta becomes per-token.
 With Δ\Delta now a per-token quantity, Aˉt=exp(ΔtA)\bar{\mathbf{A}}_t = \exp(\Delta_t\mathbf{A}) is a per-token decay.
-A token the model deems important gets a large Δt\Delta_t, which (with negative A\mathbf{A}) shrinks Aˉt\bar{\mathbf{A}}_t, wipes the stale state, and writes the new input in hard.
-A filler token gets a small Δt\Delta_t, Aˉt1\bar{\mathbf{A}}_t \approx 1, and the state coasts past it untouched. Δ\Delta has become a learned, content-dependent forget gate.
+A token the model deems important gets a large Δt\Delta_t, which with negative A\mathbf{A} shrinks Aˉt\bar{\mathbf{A}}_t, so the stale state decays away and the new input dominates the write.
+A filler token gets a small Δt\Delta_t, Aˉt1\bar{\mathbf{A}}_t \approx 1, and the state slips past the filler token untouched. Δ\Delta has become a learned, content-dependent forget gate.

 This is not a loose analogy; the paper proves it.
 In the simplest case (state size N=1N=1, A=1\mathbf{A}=-1, B=1\mathbf{B}=1, with the softplus step), the selective recurrence collapses exactly to the classic gated update:

-gt=σ(Linear(xt)),ht=(1gt)ht1+gtxtg_t = \sigma\big(\text{Linear}(x_t)\big), \qquad h_t = (1 - g_t)\,h_{t-1} + g_t\,x_t(6)
+gt=σ(Linear(xt)),ht=(1gt)ht1+gtxtg_t = \sigma\big(\text{Linear}(x_t)\big), \qquad h_t = (1 - g_t)\,h_{t-1} + g_t\,x_t

 which is the forget gate at the heart of an LSTM or GRU.
 Mamba's selection is that gate, generalized to an NN-dimensional state and derived from the SSM rather than bolted on.
-Drag the gate below: push it toward persist and the state ignores new inputs and coasts; push it toward reset and the state snaps to each new input.
+Drag the gate below: push it toward persist and the state ignores new inputs and stays put; push it toward reset and the state snaps to each new input.
 Selection means the model learns this dial per token.

 Figure 5 · Δ is a forget gate